< Back to JVM's Blog

 Homes On A Hillside In The San Francisco Bay Area Is It Harder To Qualify For A Jumbo Loan?

 For mortgage financing, your lender is required to pull a full credit report from all three of the credit reporting bureaus.
-Your lender will look at the middle of these three scores for each borrower on the loan.
-If there is more than one borrower, the qualifying score that would be used towards qualification is the lower of these two middle scores.
-For example, if two co-borrowers had middle credit scores of 800 and 730, the 730 score would be used towards their loan qualification.
+Your lender will look at the middle of these three scores for every borrower on your loan.
+If there are two borrowers on your loan, for example, the qualifying score that would be used towards qualification is the lower of the two middle scores.
+To continue the example, if one borrower has a middle credit score of 800 and the other has a middle score of 730, the 730 score would be used towards the loan qualification.

 What Are The Credit Requirements For Jumbo Loans?

-Many jumbo financing options require borrowers to have a minimum number of tradelines appearing on their credit report – with a certain length of history – in order to qualify for financing.
-Some jumbo financing options often set thresholds for a specific number of active tradelines (typically defined as showing credit usage within the most recent year).
+Many jumbo financing options also require borrowers to have a minimum number of tradelines appearing on their credit report – with a certain length of history – in order to qualify for financing.
+Some jumbo financing options often set thresholds for a specific number of active tradelines as well – (“active” is typically defined as showing credit usage within the most recent year).

-If a borrower’s credit score is below 700, we would typically recommend Conventional or FHA financing as an alternative for them due to their looser guidelines.
-For example, Conventional Financing requires a minimum credit score of 620 and FHA financing requires a minimum credit score of 580.
-It’s important to note that in order to pursue these types of financing, the loan amount must fall within the county loan limits where the property is located.
+If a borrower’s credit score is below 700, we would typically recommend Conventional or FHA financing as an alternative for them, given that those financing options have more flexible guidelines.
+For example, Conventional financing requires a minimum credit score of 620 and FHA financing requires a minimum credit score of 580.
+It’s important to note, however, that in order to pursue these types of financing, the loan amount must fall within the county loan limits where the property is located.

 What Other Factors Affect Qualifying For A Jumbo Loan?

-Other than credit scores, there are a few more stringent guidelines that are fairly standard when it comes to qualifying for jumbo financing.
+Other than credit scores, there are a few more stringent guidelines for qualifying for jumbo financing.

 Down Payment

-Most jumbo loans require a minimum down payment of 20%.
-Although, JVM Lending has some special products that allow for a down payment of as little as 5% – contact JVM for more information.
+Most jumbo loans require a minimum down payment of 20%, and the more competitive options (with the lowest rates) sometimes require 25% down.
+JVM Lending, however, has some special products that allow for a down payment of as little as 5% for jumbo financing – contact JVM for more information.

 Debt-To-Income Ratios (DTI)

-For your DTI, we compare your current monthly liabilities/debt, including the proposed mortgage payment, to your gross monthly income.
-In order to qualify for most jumbo products, monthly liabilities/debt can’t account for more than ~43% of your gross monthly income.
-In comparison to Conventional financing and FHA financing, where the debt ratio limit is at ~50% and ~57%.
+For your DTI (debt-to-income ratio), we compare your current monthly debt obligations, including your proposed mortgage payment, to your gross monthly income.
+In order to qualify for most jumbo products, your monthly debt payments can’t account for more than ~43% of your gross monthly income.
+In contrast, conforming (Fannie Mae and Freddie Mac) financing and FHA financing allow for DTI ratios close to 50% and 57%, respectively.

-It’s important to note that some jumbo financing may have stricter guidelines regarding income calculations, which can affect your DTI calculation.
-Also, there are additional restrictions that apply for second homes, ARM financing, and self-employed borrowers.
+It’s also important to note that some jumbo financing options may have stricter guidelines regarding income calculations, which can affect your DTI calculation.
+In addition, further restrictions apply for second homes, Adjustable-Rate Mortgages (ARMs), and self-employed borrowers.

 Typical Jumbo Loan Requirements